TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ---

-## Test and Release New Versions
+## 3. Typical Workflow

 ### Overview
 First, any and all changes to the main repo are done through pull-requests, not pushes (a pull-request really represents a push, with the added step of confirmation from a third party that the push meets certain standards).
 This is to ensure that the main repo is "clean" and contains code that has at least been somewhat tested.
 Branches will first be added into the main repo from the remote forks of a given collaborator, then (after further testing) added to the Dev branch.
 Finally, when sufficient sub-branches have been added to the Dev branch to warrant a new version release, the Dev branch will be added to the Master branch and published to the public.
 Ultimately, we should always be thinking of the next Version Release and which projects/concepts we would like to include in it, and define our timelines around those expectations.

 ### Q&A Protocol
-A mature branch will have to through 3 rounds of Q&A review before it is ready for deployment in a new COMPAS version.
+A mature branch will have to go through 3 rounds of Q&A review before it is ready for deployment in a new COMPAS version.
 The Primary Review occurs when a pull-request is sent to have the branch included as a sub-branch in the main repo.
 The Secondary Review occurs when a pull-request is sent to have that sub-branch merged into the Dev branch on the main repo.
 The Final Review occurs when a pull-request is sent to have the Dev branch (which might contain several sub-branches) merged into the Master branch. **Testing and validation of a branch should never be done by someone who worked on it extensively** (we can decide on a case-by-case basis who falls into that category).

 1. Primary Review: To be included as a sub-branch in the main repo, the branch must be reviewed by one person in the broader COMPAS collaboration.
 It must compile and run, producing somewhat sensible output (e.g output files should not be empty, but at this stage they may contain data which is "wrong", or physically inconsistent)